Article IX: Advisory Commissions

 At any time after the organization of the council elected under the provisions of this charter, the council by ordinance may create and provide for such advisory commissions as it may deem advisable; provided, that a library commission is hereby created, and the council shall, within ninety days from its organization, appoint the members thereof.

-Each of such commissions, including the library commission, shall be composed of five electors, appointed by the council, not all of one sex, well known for their ability, probity, public spirit, and particular fitness to serve on such respective commissions.
+Each of such commissions, including the library commission, shall be composed of five city residents, appointed by the council, not all of one sex, who are well known for their ability, probity, public spirit, and particular fitness to serve on such respective commissions and who are at least eighteen years old and who have resided in the city of Boulder for at least one year immediately prior to their appointment to serve on the commission.
 When first constituted, the council shall designate the terms for which each member is appointed so that the term of one commissioner shall expire on December 31 of each year; and thereafter the council shall by March of each year appoint one member to serve for a term of five years.
 The council shall have the power to remove any commissioner for non-attendance to duties or for cause.
 All vacancies shall be filled by the council.
 When first appointed and annually thereafter following the council's appointment of the commissioner, each commission shall organize by appointing a chair, a vice-chair, and a secretary; all commissioners shall serve without compensation, but the secretary of any commission, if not a member, may receive a salary to be fixed by the council; any commission shall have power to make rules for the conduct of its business.
 All commissioners shall serve until their successors are appointed.

 All commissions shall hold regular monthly meetings.
 Special meetings may be called at any time upon due notice by three members.
 Three members shall constitute a quorum, and the affirmative vote of at least three members shall be necessary to authorize any action by the commission.